![]() |

 Books > Earth & environment > Regional & area planning > Urban & municipal planning > General

 This book critically examines the opportunities presented by the cities of developing countries in future.
-With contributions from eminent scholars, it looks at the planning and infrastructure networks in cities of developing countries.
-This book will be of interest to departments of urban studies, urban and city planning, development studies, sociology, public policy and administration, political sociology, anthropology, architecture, geography, economics, as well as to professionals, planners, policymaker and NGOs.
+With contributions from eminent scholars like Luis M. A. Bettencourt and Suzanne Speak, it looks at the issues of inclusion, diversity and citizen rights in cities of developing countries such as India.
+This book will be of interest to departments of urban studies, urban planning, development studies, sociology, public policy and administration, political sociology, city studies, geography, architecture, economics across the world.

 This book presents a case study of one of Latin America's most important and symbolic spaces, the Zocalo in Mexico City, weaving together historic events and corresponding morphological changes in the urban environment.
 It poses questions about how the identity of a place emerges, how it evolves and, why does it change?
 Mexico City's Zocalo: A History of a Constructed Spatial Identity utilizes the history of a specific place, the Zocalo (Plaza de la Constitucion), to explain the emergence and evolution of Mexican identities over time.
 Starting from the pre-Hispanic period to present day, the work illustrates how the Zocalo reveals spatial manifestations as part of the larger socio-cultural zeitgeist.
 By focusing on the history of changes in spatial production - what Henri Lefebvre calls society's "secretions" - Bross traces how cultural, social, economic, and political forces shaped the Zocalo's spatial identity and, in turn, how the Zocalo shaped and fostered new identities in return.
 It will be a fascinating read for architectural and urban historians investigating Latin America.